 Set up Single Sign-On

-6. You would then create new claims by Selecting Add New Claim.
+- Create new claims by selecting Add New Claim.
 You will then see the Manage Claim configuration.

 Update SAML Information into Addigy

 - Upload the .pem certificate back to Addigy Azure SSO integration.
 If any changes are made within Azure, a new .pem file will need to be uploaded.